czipperz/tesh/README.md

 This repository is licensed under GPL3.
 If you wish to purchase a different license, email czipperz AT gmail DOT com.

+Features:
+* Unique color -- each script (a line of input) is given a unique background color allowing you to easily see which script cause which outputs.
+* Auto paging -- terminal scrolls until the prompt is at the top of the screen.
+* Easily distinguished input -- all user input has a teal foreground color making it easily stand out.
+* Script navigation -- `Ctrl + Alt + b` and `Ctrl + Alt
+  + f` seek backwards and forwards based on prompt.
+* Attach -- toggle having the terminal attached to a script with `Ctrl
+  + Z`.
+When attached, user input is sent to the process's `stdin`.

 ## Building

 1. Clone the repository and the submodules.